mlverse/mall/README.md

 long running time.
 Unless using a very specialized LLM, a given LLM is a general model.
 It was fitted using a vast amount of data.
 So determining a response for each row, takes longer than if using a manually created NLP model.
-The default model used in Ollama is Llama 3.2, which was fitted using 8B parameters.
+The default model used in Ollama is [Llama 3.2](https://ollama.com/library/llama3.2), which was fitted using 3B parameters.

 If using an external LLM service, the consideration will need to be for the billing costs of using such service.
 Keep in mind that you will be